-The Notification System uses the Workflow Password Signature Mail message as a default template for e-mail notifications that require a password-based electronic signature in the user's response.
-Users can only respond to such notifications through the Notification Details web page, where they can enter their Oracle Applications user name and password to authenticate the response.
-The notification template informs the recipient that a password-based signature is required and that the response cannot be submitted through e-mail.
+The Notification System uses the Workflow Signature Required Mail message as a default template for e-mail notifications that require an electronic signature in the user's response.
+Users can only respond to such notifications through the Notification Details web page, where they can enter either a password-based signature or a certificate-based digital signature, depending on the notification's requirements, to sign the response.
+The notification template informs the recipient that a signature is required and that the response cannot be submitted through e-mail.
 Instead, the notification template directs the recipient to access the online version of the notification to submit a reponse.
-It also includes the following information about a message: the name of the sender of the message, date that a response is due, and any comments from the sender or, if the notification is forwarded from another user, any comments from the forwarder.

-Note: Password-based electronic signatures are currently supported only for the version of Oracle Workflow embedded in Oracle Applications.
+Note: Electronic signatures are currently supported only for the version of Oracle Workflow embedded in Oracle Applications.

-The Workflow Password Signature Mail message has the following message attributes.
+The Workflow Signature Required Mail message has the following message attributes.
 The values are drawn from the message definition associated with a notification activity.

 information in the notification.
-For notifications that require a password-based signature to be entered online, this notification code does not include the access key or node identifier information that would be needed for an e-mail response.
+For notifications that require an electronic signature to be entered online, this notification code does not include the access key or node identifier information that would be needed for an e-mail response.

 attributes defined to hold key information for the message.
-See: Header Attributes, Oracle Workflow
+See: Header Attributes, Oracle Workflow the notification, based on the time zone of the server from which the notification was sent.
+This

-You can customize the boilerplate text that appears in the body of the Workflow Password Signature Mail message, where attributes preceded by an ampersand (&) are token substituted with runtime values when the notification is sent.
+You can customize the boilerplate text that appears in the body of the Workflow Signature Required Mail message, where attributes preceded by an ampersand (&) are token substituted with runtime values when the notification is sent.

-Oracle Workflow Notification &COMMENT &HISTORY
+Oracle Workflow Notification &TIMEZONE &HEADER

-This notification requires a password-based signature in your response.
+This notification requires a signature in your response.
 You cannot respond to this notification through e-mail.
-Please access the online version of the
+Please access the online version of the notification to submit your response.